apify/apify-docs/content/academy/puppeteer_playwright/executing_scripts/injecting_code.md

 Sometimes, you need your custom code to run before any other code is run on the page.
 Perhaps you need to modify an object's prototype, or even re-define certain global variables before they are used by the page's native scripts.

 Luckily, Puppeteer and Playwright both have functions for this.
 In Puppeteer, we use  the [`page.evaluateOnNewDocument()`](https://puppeteer.github.io/puppeteer/docs/puppeteer.page.evaluateonnewdocument/) function, while in Playwright we use [`page.addInitScript()`](https://playwright.dev/docs/api/class-page#page-add-init-script).
-We'll use these functions to override the native `addEventListener` function, setting it to `null`.
+We'll use these functions to override the native `addEventListener` function, setting it to a function that does nothing.
 This will prevent event listeners from being added to elements.

 ```marked-tabs
 <marked-tab header="Playwright" lang="javascript">